South Africa came last in a survey of 150 countries and was named the world’s unhealthiest nation!

 Canada first, SA last

-Canada is said to be the healthiest country, though they are fatter than us, and equally depressed.
+Canada is said to be the healthiest country, though they are more overweight than us, and equally depressed.
 Having personally survived the cold, dark night of several Canadian winters fortified by doughnuts this bit seems real to me.

 People love a score